fathallah7/Login-System/README.md

 # Login and Registration System

-This project is a simple login and registration system built using PHP and MySQL.
-It features a beautiful user interface powered by Bootstrap, with the ability to switch between the login and registration forms.
+This project is a login and registration system built using PHP and MySQL.

 ## Features

 - User registration.
 - User login.
 - Success and error messages for registration and login.
 - Interactive user interface using Bootstrap.
 - Session management to store user data after login.
 - A homepage that displays the user's name after login.
 - Logout functionality.

+  ## Technologies Used

+- **PHP**: For data processing and database connection.
+- **MySQL**: For storing user data.
+- **Bootstrap**: For front-end styling.
+- **JavaScript**: For form interactivity.

 ## Screenshots